 • Maximize profitability: Reach the highest possible profit margins while remaining attractive to consumers.

-• Enhance a competitive edge: Help understand how competitors price their products and how they position themselves in the market.
+• Enhance a competitive edge: Help understand how your competitors price their products and how they position themselves in the market.

 • Enter the market: Find the best price point for entering new markets – such as new regions or industries – and launching new products or services.